 Tropitone leads the industry in offering table surface options: Acrylic, Clear Glass, Smoked Glass, Textured Glass, Stoneworks™ Collections, Cast Aluminum, Patterned Aluminum and Natural Stone products.
 Many of these are available with holes to accommodate the use of an umbrella.

-Click on title below to view PDF or Video file:
+Click on a title below to view PDF or Video file:

-To read the PDF instructions, you will need the Adobe Acrobat Reader plug-in.
-Plug-in can be downloaded free of charge at www.adobe.com.
+To read PDF instructions, you may need the current version of Adobe Acrobat Reader, which can be downloaded at http://www.adobe.com.

 - How To Touch Up a Tropitone Stoneworks Table Top